teampumpkin/example/README.md

 Use Node Version manager to manage node installation, In this project set node js version to 16.16.0 and install dependent packages yarn and pm2.

 Docker:
-We are using docker to setup the Ghost(CMS) container.
+We are using docker to setup the Ghost(CMS) container(To host the blogs we are using ghost).

 MySQL:
 In this project we have used MySQL database service of Aws that is Relational Database Service rather than installing MySQL on server.